anaclumos/extracranial/Research/pages/In-house and Free Market.md

 That said, it's the best time to do independent research.

 **Open-Competition: The Internet**.

-The internet provides a platform for independent scientists to share their research findings and connect with other researchers, regardless of their location.
-This fosters collaboration and provides access to broader perspectives and expertise.
-Additionally, the internet has enabled independent scientists to access a wealth of information and resources previously only available to larger organizations or institutions.
-Online resources such as open-access journals, scientific databases, and research forums provide independent scientists with the tools they need to conduct high-quality research.

-Moreover, the internet has also enabled new ways of funding and crowdsourcing research, allowing independent scientists to access financial support from a broader range of sources, including individual donors and foundations.

-Basically, if you have a computer, nothing can stop you.
+The internet has transformed the landscape of scientific research by providing independent scientists with the tools they need to pursue their research goals, including online resources such as open-access journals, scientific databases, and research forums.
+With the ability to share their findings, collaborate, access resources, and obtain funding, independent scientists have the potential to make significant contributions to scientific progress and innovation.
+You can do anything if you have your laptop.

 ## The need for a Neo Infrastructure